JamieBort/Portfolio-Website/README.md

   - [ ] g.
 Make 'Jamie Bort' and 'Software Engineer' larger.

+  - [ ] h.
+Update modal styling.
+Header?
+Footer?
+No header?
+No footer?

 - [ ] 9.
 Then build it for tablet users.
 - [ ] 10.
 Lastly build it for desktop users.